-- 1. On the taskbar, right-click the network status icon. - Select Network and Internet settings. - 3.
-In the Network and Internet window, select Cellular, and then select Mobile operator settings.
+- 1. On the taskbar, select or right-click (select products only) the network status icon. - 2.
+Select Network & Internet settings or Network and Internet settings (select products only). - 3.
+Under the Network & Internet section or the Network and Internet settings (select products only), select Cellular, and then select Advanced Options.